wenwenmin/TSCCA/README.md

 This package is used to solve TSCCA model in our paper <a class="footnote-reference" href="#id2" id="id1">[1]</a>.
 More descriptions about these functions can be found in their annotation part.

-Illustration of TSCCA to identify cancer-miRNA-gene functional modules.
 <p align="center">
 <img src="https://github.com/wenwenmin/TSCCA/blob/master/Figures/Fig1_TSCCA.png">
 </p>
+Figure 1.
+Illustration of TSCCA to identify cancer-miRNA-gene functional modules.

 ### R code
 A toy example explains how to use the TSCCA function.
 Before running the script, please first set the path for "script1_toy_example.R",